 This first email is a bit like a first date.
 Create a good impression, deliver on your promise, make a joke, then leave…

-A day after this you can send a second email.
+A day after this, you can send a second email.

 Your second email might contain a link to your best blog post, a video, or something else that they’d find useful.
-It’d be best if this content was exclusive or ‘hard to find’ on your site.
+It’d be best if this content were exclusive or ‘hard to find’ on your site.

-Try to make sure that each time you send them is an email you provide a link to a different resource.
+Try to make sure that each time you send them an email, you provide a link to a different resource.
 So, for example, the first message might have a link to a PDF.
 The second email could have a link to your website, and the third a link to a video.

 2. The birthday sequence

 The birthday email drip campaign is a great way to form deep connections with your audience and generate some extra revenue.
 They help you send people birthday wishes, which is a nice thing.